 In some cases, where the capped charging element is not fully used for cremation expenses, the additional funding can be used for other official charges, like doctor's fees.
 It is essential to check this before signing up for your funeral plan.

 Tailored funeral plans

-While the Co-op funeral service offers Gold, Silver, Bronze and Simple plans, there’s also the ability to create a tailored funeral plan.
-This will consider a range of different charges and services that may not be part of the standard offerings.
+While the Co-op funeral service offers Gold, Silver, Bronze and Simple plans, there's also the ability to create a tailored funeral plan.
+This will consider various charges and services that may be outside the standard offerings.
 It is also possible to incorporate a headstone payment plan into any tailored funeral arrangement.
 If you prefer to create a tailored plan, you will need to sit down with a Co-op representative to discuss your preferences and clarify any additional costs.

 Whether looking for a standard Co-op funeral plan or a more tailored service, it is essential not to take anything for granted.
-Unfortunately, many people have assumed various costs have been covered in full only to be presented with additional charges at a tough time.
-Therefore, the introduction of regulatory protection, post-July 2022, has been welcomed by the industry and those looking to secure funeral plans.
+Unfortunately, many people have assumed various costs have been covered in full, only to be presented with additional charges at a tough time.
+Therefore, you should always ensure you understand what the plan covers.